AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module12/ex2.md

 >[!IMPORTANT]
 >
->The Field group name has to be unique, please use this naming convention: `ldapWeatherByCity` so in this case, the name should be `joconnorWeatherByCity`
+>The Field group name has to be unique, please use this naming convention: `ldapWeatherByCity` so in this case, the name should be `vangeluwWeatherByCity`

 ![Demo](./images/fg1.png)